truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/_index.md

 * If you create both a **Hosts Allow** and **Hosts Deny** list, the share allows all hosts on the **Hosts Allow** list.
 The share also allows hosts not on the **Hosts Allow** or **Hosts Deny** list.
 {{< /expand >}}
 {{< expand "Apple Filing Protocol (AFP) Compatibility" "v" >}}
-AFP shares are deprecated and not available in SCALE.
+AFP shares are deprecated and not available in TrueNAS.
 To customize your SMB share to work with a migrated AFP share or with your MacOS, use the **Advanced Options** settings provided for these use cases:

 * **Time Machine** enables [Apple Time Machine](https://support.apple.com/en-us/HT201250) backups on this share.